 What's New in CityTrails?

-New St. Petersburg Bike Map is now available.
-This 5th edition map is an update to the 2012 map that depicts shared-use trails and key, developed bicycle routes throughout the city to make it easier for residents and visiting cyclists to navigate St. Petersburg.
-Request a free copy of the map by mail
+The St. Petersburg Bike Map map depicts shared-use trails and key, developed bicycle routes throughout the city to make it easier for residents and visiting cyclists to navigate St. Petersburg.

 A Pedestrian and Bicycle Friendly City